jackmpcollins/magentic/README.md

 ### Additional Features

 - The `@prompt` decorator can also be used with `async` function definitions, which enables making concurrent queries to the LLM.
+- The `functions` argument to `@prompt` can contain async/coroutine functions.
+When the corresponding `FunctionCall` objects are called the result must be awaited.
 - The `Annotated` type annotation can be used to provide descriptions and other metadata for function parameters.
 See [the pydantic documentation on using `Field` to describe function arguments](https://docs.pydantic.dev/latest/usage/validation_decorator/#using-field-to-describe-function-arguments).
 - The `@prompt` and `@prompt_chain` decorators also accept a `model` argument.
 You can pass an instance of `OpenaiChatModel` (from `magentic.chat_model.openai_chat_model`) to use GPT4 or configure a different temperature.